S-ayanide/Human-Action-Classifier-And-Pedestrian-Detection/README.md

   Navigate to `posenet-py/` folder inside the main/root project directory and type `python webcam_demo.py` from your command prompt.

   If you want to test the application using a video follow steps provided below:
+  1) Download the Test Video.
-  1) Navigate to `posenet-py/` folder inside the main/root project directory and type `python webcam_demo.py` from your command prompt.
+  2) Navigate to `posenet-py/` folder inside the main/root project directory and type `python webcam_demo.py` from your command prompt.

 ## Component Breakdown